munificent/craftinginterpreters/book/optimization.md

 <aside name="48">

-48 bits is still enough room to address 262,144 gigabytes of memory so that should be sufficient for a while.
+48 bits is enough to address 262,144 gigabytes of memory.
+Modern operating systems also give each process its own address space, so that should be plenty.

 </aside>